Early Childhood Melbourne

 This program gives students a greater understanding and respect for the culture of the local Kulin.
 Students explore indigenous plants in the Children’s Garden, collect plant treasures and use Aboriginal tools.
 Experiences include grinding and painting with ochre, meeting Waa (the Raven) and making a belonging handprint to take home.

-A garden of rhythm and rhyme (Available Term 1, 2 and 4)
+A garden of rhythm and rhyme (Available Terms 1, 2 and 4)

 An exploration of the connections between music, sound and the plant world.
 Experiences include responses to the landscape through movement and music making, exploration of plants as instruments, and joining in plant-inspired rhymes and songs.